Overseas Study (Exchange)

 Please choose courses that are relevant to the rules of your program.
 If you are unsure which types of courses you have left to study, you can request a study plan from the Faculty office.

 You don't need to meet with an exchange advisor prior to requesting faculty approval, however if you would like to, please contact the Faculty Office to arrange an appointment.

-For short programs run by the University of Adelaide, faculty approval forms part of your online application via the Global Learning Application System (GLAS).
-Please work through the online form, as per instructions from Global Learning.
+For short programs run by the University of Adelaide, faculty approval forms part of your online application via the GLAS Application System.
+Please work through the online form, as per instructions from Study Overseas.

-If you were required to apply directly to an external provider, you must self register your experience via the Global Learning Application System (GLAS) in order to request faculty approval.
+If you were required to apply directly to an external provider, you must self register your experience via the GLAS Application System in order to request faculty approval.
 Where relevant, please ensure you provide detailed information about the program.
-Please be aware that if you do not apply through the Global Learning Application System, you can't be guaranteed credit.
+Please be aware that if you do not apply through the Study Overseas Application System, you can't be guaranteed credit.